-This article is Part 2 of a three part series on Powder Metal Manufacturing Characteristics for 3D Printing written by Stephen Kennedy, Ph.D. of RJ Lee Group.
+This article is Part 2 of a series on Powdered Metal Manufacturing Characteristics for 3D Printing written by Stephen Kennedy, Ph.D. of RJ Lee Group.

 There are many aspects of PM that determine its suitability for a product.
 For instance, the quality of powder metal is influenced by the number, size, and type of particulate contamination, which can result from the production process.
 The unused powder in 3D printing in each build cycle is recycled numerous times, creating the potential for environmental contamination from handling procedures, or from wear debris generated in the printer.